Gonzaga, Baylor top NCAA committee's initial rankings - WTMJ

 AP Basketball Writer

-Gonzaga, Baylor, Michigan and Ohio State are the top seeds in the initial rankings for the committee that will ultimately select the field of 68 for the NCAA Tournament.
+Gonzaga and Baylor have played like the nation’s best teams all year.
+The committee that will ultimately select the field of 68 for the NCAA Tournament sees it that way, too.

-The Bulldogs were the top overall seed, followed by the Bears in rankings released Saturday by the NCAA Division I Men’s Basketball Committee.
-It’s a snapshot of the top 16 seeds with a month to go before Selection Sunday.
-Gonzaga and Baylor have been 1-2 in The Associated Press men’s college basketball poll all season and remain unbeaten.
+The Bulldogs were the No. 1 overall seed followed by the Bears in rankings released Saturday by the NCAA Division I Men’s Basketball Committee.
+It was part of a snapshot of the top 16 seeds with a month to go before Selection Sunday, starting with the teams that have been 1-2 in The Associated Press men’s college basketball poll all season and remain unbeaten.

+“No mystery here,” Kentucky athletics director and committee chairman Mitch Barnhart said.
+“There’s two teams that have been amazing all year.”

-The third-ranked Wolverines were the third No. 1 seed, followed by the fourth-ranked Buckeyes.
-Another Big Ten team, sixth-ranked Illinois, was the top No. 2 seed and fifth overall.
+Third-ranked Michigan and fourth-ranked Ohio State followed as the other two No. 1 seeds, while fellow Big Ten team Illinois was the top No. 2 seed and fifth overall.

-Five Big 12 teams appeared in the list, with West Virginia and Oklahoma sitting as No. 3 seeds, while Texas Tech and Texas were No. 4s.
+The Big 12 had the biggest haul in this initial list with five teams.
+Beyond Baylor, West Virginia and Oklahoma were No. 3 seeds, while Texas Tech and Texas were No. 4s.

 Villanova, Alabama and Houston joined Illinois as the other No. 2 seeds.
 Virginia and Tennessee joined the Mountaineers and Sooners as No. 3 seeds, while Iowa and Missouri were the other No. 4 seeds.